United States military beret flash

-In the United States (US) Department of Defense, a beret flash is a shield-shaped embroidered cloth that is typically 2.25 in tall and 1.875 in wide with a semi–circular base that is attached to a stiffener backing of a military beret.
-These flashes—a British English word for a colorful cloth patch attached to military headgear—are worn over the left eye with the excess cloth of the beret shaped, folded, and pulled over the right ear giving it a distinctive appearance.
-The embroidered designs of the Army's beret flashes represent the heraldic colors and patterns of a unit with a unique mission or represent the history of the Army.
-The Air Force's beret flashes represent an Air Force specialty code (AFSC) with a unique mission.
-Joint beret flashes—such as those worn by the Multinational Force and Observers and the Joint Communications Support Element—are worn by all who are assigned, given their uniform regulations allow.
+In the United States (US) military, a beret flash is a shield-shaped embroidered cloth that is typically 2.25 in tall and 1.875 in wide with a semi–circular base that is attached to a stiffener backing of a military beret.
+These flashes—a British English word for a colorful cloth patch attached to military headgear made popular in US military lexicon by Lieutenant General William P. Yarborough (Ret.)—are worn over the left eye with the excess cloth of the beret shaped, folded, and pulled over the right ear giving it a distinctive appearance.

-Army soldiers and non-commissioned officers (NCOs) affix their distinctive unit insignia (DUI), regimental distinctive insignia (when no DUI is authorized), Sergeant Major of the Army collar brass insignia (when assigned), or Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff collar brass insignia (when assigned) to the center of their beret flash.
-Army warrant officers and commissioned officers affix their polished metal rank insignia to the center of their beret flash while general officer's may choose to affix regular or miniature polished metal rank insignia aligned to the center of both the beret flash and rank insignia.
-The exception to this are Army chaplains who affix their polished metal branch insignia to the center of their beret flash.
-Air Force commissioned officers who are in the security forces or are weather parachutists wear their beret flash in the same manner as the Army while tactical air control party (TACP) officers attach a miniature version of their polished metal rank insignia below the TACP Crest on the TACP Beret Flash.
-Other Air Force airman and NCOs assigned to the aforementioned AFSCs will wear either their beret flash or beret flash with crest.
+Army soldiers and non-commissioned officers (NCOs) affix their distinctive unit insignia (DUI), regimental distinctive insignia (when no DUI is authorized), Sergeant Major of the Army collar insignia (when assigned), or Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff collar insignia (when assigned) to the center of their beret flash.
+Army warrant officers and commissioned officers affix their polished metal rank insignia to the center of their beret flash while general officer's may choose to affix regular or miniature polished metal rank insignia.
+To better distinguish them from other Army personnel, Army chaplains affix their polished metal branch insignia to the center of their beret flash.
+Air Force commissioned officers who are in the security forces or serving as weather parachutists wear their beret flash in the same manner as the Army while Tactical Air Control Party (TACP) officers attach a miniature version of their polished metal rank insignia below the TACP Crest on the TACP Beret Flash.
+Air Force airmen and NCOs with the security forces only wear their unique beret flash while those assigned as weather parachutists or are TACPs wear their Army–style Combat Weather Team or TACP Beret Flash with a Combat Weather Team or TACP Crest, respectively.
+Joint beret flashes—such as those worn by the Joint Communications Support Element—are worn by all who are assigned, given their uniform regulations allow, and will wear them in the manner prescribed by the joint unit.